jerry81/JenkinsPractice/README.md

 VARS="${VARS1}|${VARS2}" <--sets a variable to 2 strings joined with | docker exec agent1 sh -c "env | egrep -v "^(${VARS})" >> /etc/environment"
-  this command executes a sh command on the agent1 container that is running.  -c flag runs the command string in quotes
+  this command executes a sh command on the agent1 container that is running.  -c flag runs the command string in quotes docker in docker - docker running another docker to pull and build image or run other containers possible but not recommended: causes low-level technical problems can be done with docker run --priveleged -d docker:dind alternative - sibling docker docker container connecxts to docker daemon of host system - share daemon
+    implemented by binding volume -v /var/run/docker.sock:/var/run/docker.sock commonly used in Jenkins and other CICD when your build needs to run docker commands